 The dock rope loop is not really a knot, but uses commonly available dock ropes that come with a loop in one end.
 These ropes are readily available at Bass Pro, Cabela's and other fine sporting good stores and come in common lengths of 15-25 feet.
 One end is generally finished with a form of "whipping" and the other end often has a manufactured loop.
 Simply pass the loop through the eye of the cleat or around a railing on your boat.
 Pass the working end through the loop of the mooring rope which forms a great looking secure "Slip Knot" - which is secure so long as there is pressure on the working end.
 This is also easily undone.

-The cleat hitch is as its name describes excellent to tie off your vessel to a cleat on the dock, or tie onto a cleat on your boat.
+Of all the sailing knots the cleat hitch is as its name describes excellent to tie off your vessel to a cleat on the dock, or tie onto a cleat on your boat.
 You are able to very quickly wrap your mooring rope around the middle of the cleat to allow that wrap to control the boat then tie your knot to secure it to the dock, or secure the rope to your boat.
 This is an easy sailing knot to tie, use and untie when needed.

 The round turn added to the cleat hitch is actually used to describe the turn around the middle of the cleat, which then simplifies your tying of the knot because the boat will not be pulling on your rope.
 A simple technique of using a twist when you tie off your rope is described which speeds up your tying process.

-The Mooring Hitch is useful especially for a temporary tie up to a dock, or to tie a mooring rope on a dock to a boat railing.
+The Mooring Hitch is another useful sailing knot especially for a temporary tie up to a dock, or to tie a mooring rope on a dock to a boat railing.
 This hitch can be easily undone when departing.
 This is better used on smaller craft and/or on water that is not rough.

 The Highwayman's Hitch has similarities to the mooring hitch in that it is a knot that is easily undone.
 The biggest difference is this hitch has two loops of rope around the railing compared to the single loop of rope around the railing in the mooring hitch.